helo9/StructuredMeshing.jl/README.md

 ![](examples/TransitionMesh.png)

-Structured Meshing algrorithms implemented Julia.
-Targeted at Abaqus FEM solver.
+Structured Meshing algrorithms implemented in Julia, targeted at Abaqus FEM solver.

-In Abaqus the mesh creation is top-down.
-Starting from the overall geometry partitions are created and meshed.
-While this approach works good in the graphical user interface, I consider it very elaborate for scripting.
-There I started this package doing meshes from bottom-up.
+In Abaqus the mesh creation is done top-down.
+Starting from an overall geometry partitions are created and meshed.
+While this approach works well within the graphical user interface, I consider it very elaborate during scripted creation of simple meshes.
+Therefore this package follows a bottom up approach.

 **WARNING: This package is in very early development stage**